Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

-Finally, the combination of \ac{KMC} simulations and the \ac{CD} model, informed by the calculated dynamic vacancy concentrations $c^{\text{vac,res}}_{\text{dyn}}$ (which directly influence solute diffusivity), is employed to simulate the long-time natural aging process following various cooling conditions, beginning from the as-quenched state.
-In this hybrid approach, \ac{KMC} simulations are first used to model the quenching process until the temperature reaches approximately 300~K (corresponding to 10 seconds in our cases).
-At this point, the system energy evolution plateaus as shown in Fig.~\ref{fig:trapping_in_kmc}, indicating that most vacancies in the supercell are effectively trapped by solute clusters, and the system reaches a metastable state.
+Finally, the combination of \ac{KMC} simulations and the \ac{CD} model, informed by the calculated dynamic vacancy concentrations $c^{\text{vac,res}}_{\text{dyn}}$, is employed to simulate the long-time natural aging process following various cooling conditions, beginning from the as-quenched state.
+In this hybrid approach, \ac{KMC} simulations are first used to model the quenching process until the temperature reaches approximately 300~K (corresponding to 10 seconds after the starting of the simulations in our cases).
+At this point, the system energy evolution plateaus as shown in Fig.~\ref{fig:trapping_in_kmc}, indicating that vacancies in the supercell are effectively trapped by solute clusters, and the system reaches a metastable state.
 Subsequently, the \ac{CD} model is applied to simulate the long-term behavior of solute cluster evolution during natural aging.

-Fig.~\ref{fig:cd_long}a presents the evolution of residual vacancy concentrations, $c^{\text{vac,res}}_{\text{dyn}}$, during natural aging at 300~K for both fast and slow cooling scenarios.
+Fig.~\ref{fig:cd_long}a presents the evolution of residual vacancy concentrations in the Al matrix, $c^{\text{vac,res}}_{\text{dyn}}$, during natural aging at 300~K for both fast and slow cooling scenarios.
 These scenarios correspond to the two temperature profiles shown in Fig.~\ref{fig:kmc_cv}a.
 The initial value of $c^{\text{vac,res}}_{\text{dyn}}$ at the onset of aging (i.e., at time $t = 10$~s, marking the end of quenching) strongly depends on the cooling rate.
-Faster cooling limits the time available for solute clusters to form and trap vacancies, resulting in higher initial values of $c^{\text{vac,res}}_{\text{dyn}}$, as shown in Fig.~\ref{fig:kmc_cv}b.
+Faster cooling limits the time available for solute clusters to form and trap vacancies, resulting in higher initial values of $c^{\text{vac,res}}_{\text{dyn}}$, which are consistent with the values of $c^{\text{vac,res}}_{\text{dyn}}$ shown in Fig.~\ref{fig:kmc_cv}b for these two cooling cases.